 Try Splitting Your Pills

 One of the “old fashioned” ways to save is to get a higher dose of your medication and then splitting it to get the dosage you need.
-The savings here comes from the fact that you can get less pills for your dosage.
+The savings here comes from the fact that you can get fewer pills for your dosage.

 For example, say you take 10mg. of Zocor daily.
 By having your doctor prescribe you the 20 mg.
 Zocor instead, you could simply split the pills and take half a pill daily, getting you the 10 mg. dosage for less money.